orestis/pysmell/README.markdown

 2. The pysmell package in your PYTHONPATH (sometimes Vim is silly about this)
 3. Source pysmell/pysmell.vim
-4. `:set omnifunc=pysmell#Complete` Note: If you want to always use pysmell for python, do: `autocmd FileType python set omnifunc=pysmell#Complete`
+4. `:setlocal omnifunc=pysmell#Complete` Note: If you want to always use pysmell for python, do: `autocmd FileType python setlocal omnifunc=pysmell#Complete`
 5. [OPTIONAL] Select a matcher of your liking - look at pysmell.vim for options.
 Eg: `:let g:pysmell_matcher='camel-case'`